Stratford, Queensland: Heritage listings

-In 2009 for the Q150 commemorations, the Stratford and Freshwater Community Association built a heritage trail, with 29 signposted sites in Stratford and 22 signposted sites in the neighbouring suburb of Freshwater, Queensland.
+In 2009 for the Q150 commemorations, the Stratford and Freshwater Community Association built a heritage trail, with 29 signposted sites in Stratford and 22 signposted sites in the neighbouring suburb of Freshwater.

 Amenities

-There are several restaurants, a pub, The Barron River Hotel, a service station, a newsagent, convenience store, launderette, a pizza shop, medical center, pharmacy, veterinary clinic and deli.

 Cairns Regional Council operate a public library at 11 Kamerunga Road (16.8756°S 145.7327°E).

+Stratford Community Hall is at 15 Kamerunga Road (adjacent to the library, 16.87584°S 145.73242°E).
+It is capable of seating up to 50 people and is operated by the Stratford & Freshwater Community Association.

 St Augustine's Catholic Church is at 23 Kamerunga Road (16.8757°S 145.7315°E).
 It is within the Northern Beaches Parish of the Roman Catholic Diocese of Cairns.

-There is a boat ramp and floating walking at Greenbank West Road on the south bank of Barron River adjacent to the William Walter Mason Bridge (16.8699°S 145.7366°E).
+There is a boat ramp and floating walkway at Greenbank West Road on the south bank of Barron River adjacent to the William Walter Mason Bridge (16.8699°S 145.7366°E).
 It is managed by the Cairns Regional Council.